dciborow/Pixel-Tracker/Technical Deployment Guide/README.md

 ![Figure 1: Architecture](media/architecture.png)
 Figure 1: Architecture

-The historical data (in text format) will be loaded from Azure Blob Storage into Azure SQL DW though PolyBase.
-The real-time event data will be ingested through Event Hub into Azure SQL DW; Azure Stream Analytics will then store the data in Azure SQL DW.
-Predictions from Azure Machine Learning models are performed in batches invoked by Azure Data Factory.
-AML will import data from Azure SQL DW and output the predictions to Azure Blob Storage.
-Through PolyBase, the prediction result can be loaded into Azure SQL DW quickly and efficiently.
-Power BI will source data from Azure SQL DW to generate reports.
-We will use Azure Data Factory to orchestrate:

-1. Generating the AML predictions,
-1. Copying the predictions from Azure Blob Storage to Azure SQL DW,
-1. Retraining model, and
-1. Updating web service with the retrained model

-The machine learning model used here shows the general techniques of data science that can be used in customer churn prediction.
-You can use domain knowledge and combine the available datasets to build more advanced models to meet your business requirements.

-Customer behavior changes slowly and doesn’t require real-time or near real-time prediction.
-Therefore, we use AML in batch mode.
-We use Azure SQL DW for its scalability to query large databases, and its elasticity for easy scaling as needed.
-We chose to use PolyBase to load data into Azure SQL DW because of its high efficiency.

 ## Setup Steps

 The following are the steps to deploy the end-to-end solution for the predictive pipelines.

 ### Accessing Files in the Git Repository

-This tutorial will refer to files available in the Technical Deployment Guide section of the [Cortana Intelligence Churn Prediction git repository](https://github.com/Azure/cortana-intelligence-churn-prediction-solution).
+This tutorial will refer to files available in the Technical Deployment Guide section of the [Cortana Intelligence Pixel Tracker solution git repository]().
 You can download all of these files at once by clicking the "Clone or download" button on the repository.

 You can download or view individual files by navigating through the repository folders.
 If you choose this option, be sure to download the "raw" version of each file by clicking the filename to view it, then cliking Download.